cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 #### Enable SSO

-1. Log in to the Cypress Dashboard and navigate to the **Integrations** page for your organization.
+1. Log in to Cypress Cloud and navigate to the **Integrations** page for your organization.
    <DocsImage src="/img/dashboard/organizations/integrations-nenu-screenshot.png" alt="Enable SSO" width-600 ></DocsImage>
 2. Scroll down to the **Enterprise SSO** section.
 Select your SSO provider and